ros-sports/rqt_image_overlay-docs/creating-a-layer.rst

     z: 0.0"

 In rqt_image_overlay, add a geometry_msgs_layer::PointLayer, and set the image topic and set the plugin's topic to ``/point``.
-You should see the point overlayed in the image, as below:
+You should see the point layer over the image, as below:

 .. image:: images/point_overlayed.png